 Posted on March 24, 2020

-This can seem like a daunting task and added complexity to the “new normal” of balancing social distancing, homeschooling, Sunday schooling, work and more.
+This can seem like a daunting task and an added complexity to the work/life/school/activities balance.
 However, Godly activities that are engaging can be both easy and meaningful.

 Letterboards are pretty popular these days and I would bet that you have one in your home.
 If not, they can be found in most any home décor or department store and online.
 Letterboards are a fun way to create your own message and incorporate it as décor in your daily life.
 However, you can use that simple letter board for more than décor, it can be a spring-board into a simple and meaningful morning devotion.

 Set up a rotating schedule that puts one family member in charge of coming up with the “message of the day”.
 If a child is too young, pair them up with an older sibling or parent that might help them.
 It can be a few words from a bible verse, a meaningful phrase referencing the Lord, or you can reference a bible verse (i.e. John 3:16).

 Then, the family will gather at the same time each day to talk about the new message on the letterboard.
 Have the creator explain why they chose the message and how it applies to them.
 Engage the rest of the family in a discussion of what it means to them and how it applies to them.
 Close with a prayer and put the letterboard where everyone can see it throughout the day and be reminded of the meaning.

 What’s simpler than a piece of paper hanging on the fridge?
 Not much!
 That’s why a “living” prayer list is super easy to do.
 Engaging the whole family about who to pray for helps take the focus off of our own worries and helps focus on what we can do for others.
 And prayer is powerful!
 What better way to teach your kids the importance of daily prayer.